 All couples in a committed relationship and those who want to improve their relationship are welcome to attend – whether you’re needing a reset or wanting to make a good relationship even stronger and more fulfilling.
 You do not need to be married or planning to get married to attend.

 Couple therapists are welcome to attend with their partners in a non-professional context.

-The retreat is not intended for therapists looking to learn more about PACT therapy.
-There will be no CE credits offered for this retreat.
-If you are a therapist who’d like to learn about PACT therapy, we invite you to check out our PACT training programs for therapists that do offer CE hours.
+The workshop is not intended for therapists looking to learn more about PACT therapy.
+There will be no CE credits offered for this workshop.
+There will be no CE credits offered for this workshop.
+If you are a therapist who’d like to learn about PACT therapy, we invite you to check out our PACT professional training programs for therapists that do offer CE hours.

 Neuroscience.
 The study of the human brain.
 Understanding how the brain works provides a physiological basis for understanding how people act and react within relationships.
 Basically, some areas of your brain are wired to reduce threat and danger and seek security, while others are geared to establish mutuality and loving connection.

 Attachment Theory.
 The explanation for the biological need to bond with others.
 Experiences in early relationships create a blueprint that informs the sense of safety and security you bring to adult relationships.
 Insecurities that have been carried through life can wreak havoc for partners if these issues are not recognized or resolved.

 Biology of Human Arousal.
 How the mind and body work together when faced with a perceived threat or stressful situation Understanding the biologically and psychologically ingrained fight or flight response can help you appreciate your own and your partner’s moment-to-moment ability to manage energy, alertness, and readiness to engage under stress.